ozonesecurity/ozonebase/README.md

 ## What is the goal?

 ZoneMinder v2 headless library is a more modern take and has been re-architected to serve as a UI-less headless library.
-Our vision is that this will form the base of many security solutions - developers can use this library to accelerate their own vision of security software.
-Oer time, we will also offer our own fully running UI enabled version running over NodeJS/Angular.
+Our hope is that this will form the base of many security solutions - developers can use this library to accelerate their own vision of security software.
+Over time, we will also offer our own fully running UI enabled version running over NodeJS/Angular.

 ## Intended audience